Clarin, Misamis Occidental: Demographics

 In the 2024 census, the population of Clarin was 39,867 people, with a density of sigfig 39,867/84.50.

 Economy

-Most of the town's people earned their living through farming and fishing.
-Farming involves many rice fields that had been cultivated for the past years.
-Fishing provides both a lot of fishes and sea shells that were hiding in the deep areas of Panguil Bay.

-Several beach resorts line the coast in Barangay Lupagan.
-They are popular destinations for locals and guests and serve the area as venues for all kinds of private and corporate events.
+Most of the town's residents earned their living through farming and fishing.
+Farming involves many rice fields that have been cultivated for the past years.
+Fishing provides both a lot of fishes and sea shells that are abundant in the deep areas of Panguil Bay.
+Several beach resorts line the coast in Barangay Lupagan, and are popular destinations for locals and guests and serve the area as venues for all kinds of private and corporate events.